Cozz

-Cody Rashad Osagie, (born October 1, 1994), better known by his stage name Cozz, is an American rapper from Los Angeles, California.
+Cody Rashad Osagie, better known by his stage name Cozz, is an American rapper.
 He is signed to J. Cole's label Dreamville Records and Interscope Records.
-His debut studio album Cozz & Effect, was released on October 3, 2014.
+His debut studio album Cozz & Effect, was released in October 2014.
+He has since released other projects, such as his 2016 project Nothin' Personal and in 2018 he released Effected his second Studio Album.
+He also released his Fortunate EP in 2021.

-Musical career
+Career

-2013–15: Career beginnings and Cozz & Effect
+2013–2015: Career beginnings and Cozz & Effect

 In 2013, Cozz began to take rap seriously, and recorded a demo tape.
 A few months later, he released the music video for "Dreams".
 Shortly after, he started to get notice, and having meetings with many different labels.
 Cozz's manager brought the music video to J. Cole and was later signed to Dreamville Records.

 On October 3, 2014, Cozz released his debut album Cozz & Effect The project was initially intended as a free mixtape upon recording.
 But according to Cozz, when it was finished, it sounded better than they had hoped and they therefore agreed it can be sold.
 Dreamville Records released it on digital format firstly, followed by physical CD a short while afterwards.
 In 2015, Cozz was a part of J. Cole's "2014 Forest Hills Drive Tour" along with other acts Bas, Omen, Pusha T, Jhene Aiko, Jeremih, YG, and Big Sean.